The Brave (and not-so-new) World of Hybrid Workplaces

 - Younger people just starting their careers gain a valuable–and even enjoyable–learning experience.

-- Working virtually makes it harder to build a company culture or propagate strategies and themes.
+- Hybrid working makes it harder to build a company culture or propagate strategies and themes.

 - Collaboration and teamwork can be difficult when done entirely virtually.